Racheal-c/MATLAB/README.md

+# MATLAB
-# MATLAB stores code for power system labs.
+This repo stores code for power system labs that uses MATLAB.